stagrz04/BA_VCL_Optimizations/README.md

 ## Repository Structure

 ```
-.
+│
+├── measurements
-├── measurements/      # Raw benchmark measurements
+│   ├── virial           # Raw data related to virial computations
+│   └── performance      # Raw data related to performance benchmarks
+│
+├── figures
-├── figures/           # Generated plots and visualizations used in the thesis
+│   ├── plots            # Generated plots for performance and virial results
+│   └── frames           # Frames/images used in the thesis
+│
+└── README.md
 ```